-When it comes to carbon emissions, corporate instincts may be to keep levels quiet.
+When it comes to carbon emissions, corporate instincts may be to keep quiet.
 But three accounting researchers find that disclosing may actually help a company’s financial performance.

 Your mother always told you that if you came clean about something, you’d be dealt with more gently than if you tried to hide it.